St Mary Magdalene Development Project

 The community is second lowest on the index of deprivation for London with 74% of households affected by at least one dimension of deprivation.
 Social isolation, poor health, and low levels of skills and confidence are endemic in the area.
 Many residents are excluded from the social, cultural and economic opportunities of central London.
 Some are at risk of alienation from wider society, or even radicalisation (Mohammed Emwazi – Jihadi John - was a pupil at St Mary Magdalene Primary School).

-The Volunteering and Routes to Progression Manager will develop and manage a range of volunteering and training opportunities.
+Funding from The Big Give will help meet the costs of a Volunteering and Routes to Progression Manager who will develop and manage a range of volunteering and training opportunities.
 This role will lead on organisational aspects of volunteer management, recruitment, training, referrals and routes for progression.
 They will provide individually tailored routes and ensure cohesive, joined up delivery with PDT’s wider core skills development, employment and training programmes.

 To reduce social and cultural isolation